Nihith303/HandGesture-contolled-flappybird/README.md

+Contact me use this number "9032682005"(by What's app) if you have any Doubt in the above code.

 This is Deep learing code which can be used to help the nerver damaged people to recover fast by playing a fun and popular game flappy bird.
 To ensure the people not addicted to the game it allowes to play for only 20 mintues per day.
 Data like highest per day and overall high score and time played per day is stroed in game_json file.